Financial Services Task Inventory

 AI Exposure Scoring Engine

 Export: The scoring logic is documented in the Methodology tab.
-The runbook below provides pseudocode for reimplementation.
+Complete Python code in the runbook (Step 4).

 O*NET SOC Code Mappings